cvele/hass-addons/mongoDB/README.md

 # MongoDB Home Assistant Addon

 > Please note that MongoDB version 4.4.16 is the last version with support for the Raspberry Pi 4 architecture.
+[More info](https://github.com/docker-library/mongo/issues/485)

 ## Description